Waterproof Socks – Tested

 Whether you set out for a ride in the rain or get caught by a surprise shower, cold, wet feet are part of winter cycling.
 Overboots and waterproof winter cycling shoes are a big help.
-Fenders are important, too, but inevitably, the rain or wet road spray is going to seep into your cycling shoes — usually as it drips down your leg.
-The single best defense against cold, wet feet while cycling through the winter months is waterproof socks.
+Fenders are important, too, but inevitably the rain or road spray will seep into your cycling shoes — usually as it drips down your leg.
+The single best defense against cold, wet feet while cycling in winter is waterproof socks.
+Showers Pass Waterproof-Crew-Socks

 I’ve heard about waterproof cycling socks for a few years, but I’d never tried them until this season.
 I am a 100% convert.
 Waterproof socks are a must-have addition to any cold, wet-weather cycling kit.